RadioAstronomySoftwareGroup/pyuvdata/docs/tutorial.rst

   ...              'pyuvdata/data/NicCSTbeams/HERA_NicCST_123MHz.txt']

   # You have to specify the telescope_name, feed_name, feed_version, model_name
-  # and model_version because they are not included in the file.
+  # and model_version because they are not included in the raw CST files.
   # You should also specify the polarization that the file represents and you can
   # set rotate_pol to generate the other polarization by rotating by 90 degrees.
   # The feed_pol defaults to 'x' and rotate_pol defaults to True.